canonical/sec-cvescan/README.md

 ./cvescan -a    # display ALL CVEs affecting this system instead of just CVEs with package fixes ./cvescan -c CVE-2019-54321    # output "vulnerable" and exit 1 if vulnerable.
 Output "not vulnerable" and exit 0 if not vulnerable
-./cvescan -c CVE-2019-54321 -s # similar to above but no output, only exit values
+./cvescan -c CVE-2019-54321 -s # similar to above but no output, only exit values ./cvescan -m bionic            # scan the OCI manifest for bionic